Tuesday, 26 May 2020

 “I’d rather strap my vitals to a windmill than have my Isabella marry a clerk!” jokes The Times, sending up 19th century melodrama.
 The phrase is “stap my vitals!”, and stap means something like “stab”.
 Your “vitals” are your vital organs.

 Perhaps worriers are working with an outdated view of language: an old ‘for want of a nail’ image is embedded in some people’s minds, the old proverb in which a lost nail led to a lost battle: ‘For want of a nail, a shoe was lost, for want of a shoe, a horse was lost, for want of a horse, a man was lost, for want of a man, a battle was lost.’
 Lack of care over ‘linguistic fingernails’ is presumed to lead to language collapse.
 (Language Myths, Laurie Bauer and Peter Trudgill.
 How would losing a fingernail lose you a shoe?
 And what would it have to do with the horse?
 The poem ends: “And all for the want of a horseshoe nail.”
 The horse lost one nail out of its shoe, the shoe fell off, the horse became lame, its rider couldn’t carry the vital message, and the battle was lost.
-It’s not about a soldier worrying about his manicure.)
+It doesn't reference a soldier worrying about his manicure.)

 pudding haircut for pudding bowl haircut (Times.
 A pudding-bowl haircut is created by brushing the hair outwards from the crown, inverting a pudding basin on the victim’s head, and then cutting round the rim of the basin.
 Pudding basins were used for steaming suet puddings – in the 1930s.)